Truck Accidents Dan Tuley

-A truck accident can be devastating, leaving you with serious injuries, costly medical bills, an inability to work and even the loss of a loved one.
-Truck accidents are often more serious than car versus car crashes due to the size differential between the involved vehicles.
-This type of case can also be more complex if one of the vehicles is an 18-wheeler or another large commercial vehicle that’s operated by an employee of a business rather than a private citizen.
+Truck accidents can be devastating, leaving you with serious injuries, costly medical bills, the inability to work, and in some cases, the loss of a loved one.
+Truck accidents can be more serious than car crashes due to the size differential between involved vehicles.

-Common Questions That Come Up Regarding Truck Accident Lawsuits in Indiana
+Common Questions Regarding Truck Accident Lawsuits in Indiana

-How Are Truck Accident Lawsuits Different from Other Car Accident Claims?
+How Are Truck Accident Lawsuits Different from Car Accident Claims?

-Truck accident claims are unique from some other types of claims due to the often severe nature of the injuries that can result from a collision involving a large truck versus a car, motorcycle or even a pedestrian.
-The large size differential between the vehicles is often to blame for the more severe nature of the injuries in these crashes.
+Truck accident claims are unique from some other types of claims due to the often severe nature of the injuries that can result from a collision involving a large truck versus a car, motorcycle, or even a pedestrian.
+The large size differential between the vehicles is often a factor for the more severe nature of the injuries in these crashes.

-Another added element of complexity surrounds the fact that large commercial trucks, including those that require an operator with a commercial driver’s license, are subject to some unique regulations.
-If these regulations are violated, this can be a contributing factor to a collision.
-This can result in a more challenging case; one that requires an Indiana personal injury lawyer who’s experienced in dealing with this type of case.
+Additionally, the complexity surrounding the fact that large commercial trucks, including those that require an operator with a commercial driver’s license, are subject to some unique regulations.
+If these regulations are violated, this can be a contributing factor to a collision, resulting in a more challenging case.

 Is Indiana an At-Fault or No-Fault State?

 What is Comparative Fault?

-In Indiana, by default, there is a comparative fault system in place, to determine who is at fault for an accident – and this is why it’s so important to turn to a personal injury lawyer to help with your truck accident.
+In Indiana, there is a comparative fault system in place, to determine who is at fault for an accident.

-With comparative fault, a percentage of fault is assigned to the involved parties and this percentage of fault will impact how much can be recovered.
-For instance, if a plaintiff (the person initiating the lawsuit) is found to be 20% at-fault, then a $100,000 award would be reduced by 20% to $80,000.
+With comparative fault, a percentage of fault is assigned to the involved parties and this percentage of fault decides how much each party is responsible to cover.